 While trimming or shaving your hair has no such magical effects, it does have a few positive effects other than making you look groomed.
 There are effects such as:

 - You can trim off the lowest part of your hair.
 This will make your hair appear thicker as the hair is much thinner at the end.

 - Sometimes a hair strand splits into two endings, which gives it an unhealthy look.
 Trimming an inch or two off the end gets rid of these split ends.

 - Shaving scrubs away dead skin cells, although it shouldn’t be confused with full-on exfoliating.
 Shaving and exfoliating are different processes and it is advised to keep them separate.

 - Shaving daily lets you know of ingrown hairs earlier before they get too big and too ugly.
 This lets you dismantle the situation early.

 - Pubic and facial hair holds a lot of bacteria.
-The same bacteria as human waste matter is found in beards.
+The same bacteria as human waste matter is found in beards - sorry for that graphic detail.
 If you find this fact revolting, it might be a good idea to shave and keep it all clean.